Data Lake resizing

 • The resizing operation requires an outage and should be performed during a maintenance window.
 No metadata changes may occur during the resizing, as these changes will no longer be present once the resizing operation completes (the previously backed up metadata is being restored).
 Suspend any operations that may result in any SDX metadata change during the resizing operation.

-• Data Hub clusters should be stopped before the resizing operation begins.
-For any cluster that cannot be stopped, stop all of the services on the Data Hub through the Cloudera Manager UI.
+• Cloudera Data Hub clusters should be stopped before the resizing operation begins.
+For any cluster that cannot be stopped, stop all of the services on the Cloudera Data Hub cluster through the Cloudera Manager UI.

 • With CDF 2.0 or lower, some flows must be re-created after a resizing operation.